menehune23/arduboy-dotmg/docs/usage.md

 - Installing the Cathy3K bootloader onto your game cartridge
 - Compiling games to `.hex` files and uploading them to the flash chip

-If you choose not to use a flash chip, you can use the flash chip select pin (`FLASH CS` in the pinout) for something else.
+If you choose not to use a flash chip, you can use the flash chip select pin (`FLASH CS` in the pinout) for something else (the pin is only used by the Cathy3K bootloader).